-The new year will bring some new developments to Landscape Photography Blogger.
+The new year will bring a new off and on feature to Landscape Photography Blogger.
 It will remain low-profile for now and an alternative medicine for good landscape photography based on my father and his colleagues’ approach to photography and life.
-It is alternative in that it is a develop-through-observation Travel Log, Interview and experience-based platform rather than another outlet for step-by-step rules, laws, principles, guidelines, doctrine, dogma, canons, policies and procedures.
+It is alternative in that it is a develop-through-observation Travel Log, Interview and experience-based column rather than another outlet for step-by-step rules, laws, principles, guidelines, doctrine, dogma, canons, policies and procedures.
 You still won’t see anybody’s 14 Easy Steps, or Nine Sure-Fire Tips here.

 Nonetheless, not all photography training and pointers online consist of rules and artificial teaching structures.
 Technique is important and best taught by those who are masters of it.
 Being able to look under the hood of the systems and methods of other landscape photographers is useful and often energizing.
 Landscape Photography Blogger intends to do more from now on to help people find these resources around the photo blogosphere.
 Also, I am often impressed by and learn from the photography I see online.
 I intend to provide a platform through which work of quality can be passed along to readers.